 Reports are coming in that the perpetrator was motivated by misogyny and the idea of being “involuntarily celibate.”
 This is not a new phenomenon.
 We have consistently seen that the perpetrators of mass killings - from The Pulse shooting to Polytech to the Quebec mosque to Las Vegas to Toronto - are usually men, often with warped views on women and feminism or with a history of domestic violence.
 We need to have hard conversations about toxic masculinity, about the idea that women do not owe men dates or affection or sex.
 That this is not about mental illness, but about a culture of hate that sees women and girls as disposable, sexual objects who should be kept in their place.

 Also on that Monday, Dubravka Šimonović, the United Nations Special Rapporteur on Violence Against Women (VAW), issued her end of mission statement calling on Canada to adopt a National Action Plan (NAP) on Violence Against Women.
 That same week, feminists from Canada and around the world met in Ottawa at the W7 - challenging G7 leaders to tackle big issue through a feminist lens.

 The statistics in Canada are stark: Half of all women have experienced at least one incident of physical or sexual violence since the age of 16.
 On average, every 6 days a woman is killed by her current or former intimate partner.
+In 2018 so far, that statistic is one woman every 2 days.
 Indigenous women are 6 times more likely to be killed than non-Indigenous women.

 Along with Women's Shelters Canada, DisAbled Women's Network of Canada, the Canadian Women's Foundation, Women's Legal Education and Action Fund, YWCA Canada, and many other national and provincial organizations have been calling for an NAP on VAW for the past few years.